Sunscreen use and its effect on vitamin D levels

 CONCLUSION

-Sunscreen reduces ultraviolet exposure by design, but its impact on Vitamin D production in everyday life is often overstated.
-According to the scientific evidence summarised in Feldman’s Vitamin D, routine sunscreen use does not reliably cause Vitamin D deficiency.
+Sunscreen reduces UVB exposure by design, but its impact on Vitamin D production in everyday life is often overstated.
+According to the scientific evidence, routine sunscreen use does not reliably cause Vitamin D deficiency [3][4][5], though recent evidence suggests high-SPF daily use may modestly reduce levels over time [6].

 Maintaining Vitamin D status in a modern environment is best achieved through a combination of sensible sunlight exposure, diet, and supplementation, while continuing to protect skin health through appropriate sun protection practices.